 Information on Taxes in Mexico

-As an expat in Mexico, the taxes you’ll pay depend in part on your situation.
-If you own property in Mexico you’ll have real estate taxes.
+As an expat in Mexico, the taxes you’ll pay will depend, in part, on your situation.
+If you own property in Mexico, you’ll pay property taxes.
 If you rent out that property or own a business, have a job, or have interest-bearing bank accounts, you’ll owe income tax.
-Even if you have none of these, you’ll still pay sales tax at shops and value-added tax when you eat out at restaurants.
+Even if you have none of these, you’ll still pay sales tax (known as Value Added Tax or VAT) on most retail goods and services.

-If you will be doing business in Mexico or even if you will be employed by a Mexican company, it’s a good idea to meet with an international tax specialist before you move to Mexico; he or she can advise you on how to best minimize your tax obligations, especially if you have significant assets in both Mexico and your home country.
-If you do business in Mexico, you’ll also want a good tax advisor there.
+If you will be doing business in Mexico or even if you will be employed by a Mexican company, it’s a good idea to meet with an international tax specialist, in your home country, before you move.
+He or she can advise you how to best minimize your tax obligations, especially if you have significant assets in both Mexico and your home country.

 You will owe income tax in Mexico if you hold a job, run a business, rent out a property you own, or hold an interest-bearing bank account or security in Mexico.
 Essentially, if you earn income from any Mexican business or investment endeavor, you will almost always need to file a Mexican tax return.

-In Mexico a value-added tax is applied to most goods and services.
+In Mexico, a Value-Added Tax is applied to the sale of most retail goods and services.
 This tax is 16% in most of the country and 11% in border areas.
 You will see this VAT added onto the bottom of sales receipts just as would see sales tax added, north of the border.